semanticweights/henrik/README.md

-# henrik
+## Henrik
-A bot that can play the Slovenian Tarok card game.
+An AI bot that plays the Slovenian Tarok card game.